jc4p/fc-trending-topics/README.md

 # Farcaster Trending Topics Analysis

 This project identifies trending topics on the Farcaster social protocol by analyzing a 48-hour window of conversations using multiple methodologies.
+It also includes tools for analyzing related blockchain tokens and trends.

 ## Problem Statement